-I suppose it is the whole experience that made it amazing (though let me clarify, the falls are actually stunning).
-I got there on a 13 seater plane (apparently that’s a thing in Guyana!), and enjoyed the most spectacular view from above.
-Once I got to the actual site, I went to three different viewpoints, each offering a splendid view.
-The cherry on the cake was that the only visitors that day was the small group I was traveling with.
+The entire experience is amazing (though let me clarify, the falls are actually stunning).
+You’ll get there on a 13 seater plane (apparently that’s a thing in Guyana!), and enjoy the most spectacular view from above.
+Once you get to the actual site, you’ll be taken to three different viewpoints, each offering a splendid view.
+The cherry on the cake is that the only visitors will be the ones on the plane, and only one plane at a time can be there.
 That’s crazy for a place so beautiful!

-For sure, visiting Kaieteur Falls is one of the things to do in Guayana.
-The best and easiest way to do it is on a day trip from Georgetown leaving on a small plane, though keep in mind that planes typically leave when full (so make early enquiries and be a bit flexible on the dates).
+The best and easiest way to do visit Kaieteur Falls is on a day trip from Georgetown leaving on a small plane, though keep in mind that planes typically leave when full (so make early enquiries and be a bit flexible on the dates).
 Otherwise, if you are up for the challenge, you can opt for a 5-day overland journey that requires going up river and a steep (but I bet incredibly rewarding) hike.

 Try the local food

 Guyana is a melting pot when it comes to cultures, and the local food reflects this.
 It is the kind of place where it is possible to eat rice and beans (which here is called cook-up rice), much like in the Caribbean countries; or chicken curry and roti, like in India (around 30% of the country population is originally from East India).
 Add to this the abundance of fresh tropical fruits and vegetables, and it is easy to see why one of the things to do in Guyana is eating!